Public Health Emergency Preparedness

 Our Focus

-The health and safety of the citizens of San Benito County are our primary concerns.
-PHEP focuses on preparedness and response activities related to the health impact of any emergency in the county.
+The health and safety of the citizens of San Benito County is our primary concerns.
+Emergency Preparedness focuses on preparedness and response activities related to the health impact of any emergency in the county.

 Our Mission

-The San Benito County Public Health Services Emergency Preparedness goal is to educate the public about how to prepare for emergencies and be prepared to manage public health emergencies.
-The preparation includes, but not limited to natural disasters, mass casualties, biological and chemical threats, radiation emergencies terrorist attacks, and outbreaks of pandemics.
+The San Benito County Public Health Services Emergency Preparedness division’s goal is to educate the public on how to prepare for emergencies and be prepared to manage public health emergencies resulting from natural disasters, mass casualties, biological and chemical threats, radiation emergencies terrorist attacks, and outbreaks of pandemics, etc.

 How Emergency Preparedness Works

-San Benito County Public Health Services works in collaboration with many local/state/federal partners including the San Benito County Office of Emergency Services to coordinate resources and ensure response to public needs in an emergency.
-We also collaborate with the wider community on multiple preparedness and response activities through presentations, trainings, drills, and exercises with health care providers and facilities, community-based organizations (CBOs), and local governments.
-The primary source of funding for these activities stem from grants provided by the California Department of Public Health (CDPH), and federal agencies such as the U.S. Department of Health and Human Services (DHHS), and the Centers for Disease Control and Prevention (CDC).
+We work in collaboration with many local, state, and federal partners, including the San Benito County Office of Emergency Services to coordinate resources and ensure response to public needs in an emergency.
+We also collaborate with the wider community on multiple preparedness and response activities through presentations, trainings, drills, and exercises with health care providers/facilities, community-based organizations (CBO), and local governments.
+We accomplish these primarily through funding of our Public Health Emergency Preparedness (PHEP) and Hospital Preparedness Program (HPP), as well as other grants provided by the California Department of Public Health (CDPH), and federal agencies such as the U.S. Department of Health and Human Services (DHHS), and the Centers for Disease Control and Prevention (CDC).

 people-with-various-occupations

-Assemble enough emergency supplies for at least 3 days to include, but not limited to:
+Assemble enough emergency supplies for at least 3 days.

 3. Be Informed

-Listen to your local news stations via radio or tv and follow all instructions of emergency officials.
-If you can’t immediately follow the directions given, take shelter and/or notify emergency services of the assistance you need.
+Listen to your local news stations via radio or tv.
+Have a battery-operated radio on hand.
+Follow instructions given by emergency officials.
+If you can’t immediately follow the directions given, take shelter and/or notify emergency services of any assistance you need.

 Language Translation Disclaimer